 If you ever need to hold a meeting and you want to make it a success, use the 40-20-40 continuum.
 Focus 40% of your attention for each meeting on preparation and getting everything right before you meet, then 20% of your attention on the meeting itself — the time you’re all together — and then spend 40% of your attention on the follow-through.

-Get the preparation right and you will make the meetings you hold seem like magic.
+Get the preparation right, have your audio visual solutions and you will make the meetings you hold seem like magic.
 Here are a few ways that good preparation can pay itself back in spades.

 1. Begin with the end in mind